Rolands-Laucis/Pauca/readme.md

 ## Links, resources relating to Pauca

-* [A higher level abstract regex compiler](https://github.com/Ruminat/Asq-Server).
+* [Asq-Server](https://github.com/Ruminat/Asq-Server).
+A higher level abstract regex compiler.
 It lets you define regex patterns with more readable syntax, specifically for csv table and such parsing.
 * [General purpose scriptable transpiler for many languages](https://awesomeopensource.com/project/jarble/transpiler).
 Has support for many languages and lets you script addons to the engine.
 * [GNU Bison](https://www.gnu.org/software/bison/) A general-purpose parser generator for grammar syntaxes in C.
 * [The Lex & Yacc Page](http://dinosaur.compilertools.net/) Tokenize source code and find its hierarchical structure.